verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 Here we include the header file of `stdio.h`, which is contained in the C language library `libc`.
 Emscripten uses `musl` library and `libc` library customized for `wasi` environment, and copys the `libcxx`, `libcxxabi`, `libunwind` from LLVM, which are used to support the C++ language features.

-To show how to compile the program, we splits the progress into four stages: preprocessing, generating LLVM IR, generating assembly target object file, and linking.
+To show how to compile the program, we split the progress into four stages: preprocessing, generating LLVM IR, generating assembly target object file, and linking.

 ### Preprocessing